alanng10/StandInfoTech/Docue/a.md

 Tidus module list is support module list for Windows.

+Windows is Open Source.

+Windows Open Source is prusate.

 Windows has Tool subsystem for Windows binary.

 The subsystem is none command prompt window when the tool is launch.